ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 * 155 GB RAM
 * 952 GB storage

-For information about resource requirements and capacity checking, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).
+For more information about resource requirements and capacity checking, see [Resource requirements for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).

 To successfully deploy Red Hat OpenShift on vCenter Server, you must have a Red Hat account and the pull secret key from your account.
 All Red Hat accounts have an associated pull secret, which you can retrieve by [logging in to your Red Hat account](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned).
 You must purchase Red Hat support entitlements through Red Hat.
 You must also direct all Red Hat OpenShift support issues to Red Hat.